-Amount at which fixed assets are included in the balance sheet, i.e. their historical cost or current value less the cumulative amounts provided for depreciation.
+Amount at which property, plant & equipment are included in the balance sheet, i.e. their historical cost or current value value less the cumulative amounts provided for depreciation.

 Net Current Replacement Cost

 Cost of replacing or recreating the particular asset in its existing condition and in its existing use, ie the cost of its replacement or of the nearest equivalent asset, adjusted to reflect the current condition of the existing asset.